Zavadzadlo/effectiveJavaNotes/notes.md

 44: Write doc comments for all exposed API elements
 ---------------------------------------------------

+* what it does instead of how
+ * unless designed for inheritance
+* document serializable form if serializable
+* thread-safety-ness
 * precede every exported class, interface, constructor, method, and field declaration with a doc comment
 * The doc comment for a method should describe succinctly the contract between the method and its client
  * summary description, finished by '.' (dot)